angelxuanchang/nlp-class/hw2.md

     test.out score: 36.0000

-Implementing the Baseline method should give you an improved accuracy on the dev set:
+Implementing the Baseline method should give you an improved performance on the dev set:

     $ python3 check.py
     dev.out score: 40.5167